Metro’s battery-powered buses come in a new, shocking palette

 Most local and express coaches will display the fluorescent yellow color in front with “Seafoam Blue” in the rear, General Manager Michelle Allison said at a reveal event in Tukwila.
 RapidRide buses will remain dark red with a new purple back end, and wire-powered electric trolley buses remain purple.

-Metro already operates 40 battery buses, mostly out of South Base in Tukwila to serve high-pollution, lower-income communities in the Duwamish and Green River valleys.
+Metro already operates 40 battery buses, mostly out of South Base in Tukwila to reduce air pollution that accumulates in the Duwamish and Green River valleys, also home to lower-income communities.
 A few others recharge at Eastgate Park & Ride in Bellevue.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.